torvalds/linux/Documentation/userspace-api/media/glossary.rst

 	See :ref:`v4l2_hardware_control` for more details.

     Media Hardware
-	Subset of the hardware that is supported by the Linux Media API.
+	Subset of the hardware that is supported by the GNU/Linux Media API.

 	This includes audio and video capture and playback hardware, digital and analog TV, camera sensors, ISPs, remote controllers,